 8. Diarrhea May Become A Frequent Visitor

-9. You Might Catch The Epstein Barr Virus
+9. You Might Catch The Epstein-Barr Virus

-OK, so I talked about poop in your food.
+We talked about poop in your food.
 Now what about urine, or saliva?
-These are the carriers of scary diseases like typhoid, cytomegalovirus, and Epstein-Barr virus, which are spread by contaminated hands, according to the CDC.
+Turns out, these are carriers of diseases like typhoid, cytomegalovirus, and Epstein-Barr virus, which are spread by contaminated hands, according to the CDC.

 10. It Could Contribute To Antibiotic Resistance